 Most of the fabrics I used in my Puddy Tat quanket are new, with the exception of one that was left over from a quanket I had made for my Mom many years ago, and some 4″ squares I had gotten when I visited the Latimer Quilt and Textile Center in Tillamook in 2015.
 A couple of these cut squares had the maker’s mark on the edge, Aunt Jane’s RJR Fashion.
 It’s a cute fabric, with small pink, white and blue flowers (?) on a tan background.
 I am not sure if it is vintage, but I wouldn’t be surprised if it is – it has that look about it.

-This will be donated to the County of Ventura, Children & Family Services, for a foster child.
+This was donated to the County of Ventura, Children & Family Services, for a foster child in June 2017.

 Do you ever purchase a super cute fabric that you just can’t resist, but then find that it sits in your stash, and for some reason, you seem to be avoiding it?
 In this case, the fabric is a beautiful Julia Cairns African inspired design.
 Each time I saw it there in my stash, beckoning me, I wasn’t quite sure how to do justice to the fabric, as each of the animal blocks is a different size.
 But then the idea finally came to me: a 9-patch might be the answer.

 A standard 9-patch is such a perfect block pattern because it so flexible.
 The color palette was pulled from the animal print – blues, gold and greens – taken from a variety of leftover pieces from other past quanket projects.

 The name Hakuna Matata was inspired by the animal print, and from a Corrie ten Boom quote I recently came across:

 Worrying is carrying tomorrow’s load with today’s strength – carrying two days at once.
 It is moving into tomorrow ahead of time.
 Worrying does not empty tomorrow of its sorrow; it empties today of its strength.